 In no time at all, you will be on the 69th Floor with large windows offering great views of the City.
 Unless the weather is terrible don’t linger and head straight up to the 70th Floor.
 Here you will be greeted with…

-For one you get an (almost) unobstructed view of central park, the Empire State building only allows a very obscured partial view.
+For one you get an (almost, and seemingly less so by the year) unobstructed view of central park, the Empire State building only allows a very obscured partial view.
 You also get to see the Empire State, and this provides an incredibly attractive iconic view of the City with downtown and the freedom tower behind it.
 It is a truly special place.
-The Freedom Towers enclosed indoor space just doesn’t provide the feel of a true outdoor observation deck and is our least favourite deck.
+The Freedom Towers enclosed indoor space just doesn’t provide the feel of a true outdoor observation deck and is our least favorite deck.

 When you have finally had your fill of these staggering views.
 The lifts will whisk you off down to ground level where you can spend some time exploring the Centre with loads of shops and dining areas.

 How Long to the Top Of The Rock?

 Overall the trip to the top can take around 20-30 minutes.
 That’s from the entrance to the top.
 At busy times you can add 15-20 mins on that!
 It is a process however you are not stood queuing for that time but passing through the different elevators, corridors, exhibitions security, and photographers.